savannahdoherty/github-academic-portfolio/README.md

 (During sign up, you'll be asked to verify your email address.
 Without a verified email address, you won't be able to complete some basic GitHub tasks, such as creating a repository.)

-## GitHub Glossary

-Git- an open source program for tracking changes in text files (written by the author of the Linux operating system) repo- repository for project storage branch- a parallel version of a repository local- this is your personal computer remote- this is the version of a repository or branch that is hosted on a server, most likely GitHub.com clone- a clone is a copy of a repository that lives on your computer fork- a fork is a personal copy of another user's repository that lives on your account commit- a saved change or revision commit message- short, descriptive text that communicates the change the commit is introducing pull- fetch changes from remote and merge them push- send your committed changes to a remote repository on GitHub.com collaborator- someone with read and write access

-## GitHub Statistics

-GitHub is a company that was acquired by Microsoft that hosts git (version control) projects online.

-100 million + accounts
-400 million + repositories
-More than 90% of Fortune 100 companies now use GitHub in their development workflows.

 ## GitHub Pages

 GitHub is a company that was acquired by Microsoft that hosts git (version control) projects online.
 GitHub created [GitHub Pages](https://pages.github.com/), a way to host static sites for free, usually hosted at https://_username_.github.io/_repository_.
 This means that they are providing free _hosting_, meaning the server space to hold all your files and a free _domain_, the address/URL where others can navigate to your content.